Daiconee/Asteroid_Pygame/README.md

 - [x] Add multiple levels to the game
     - [x] Increase asteroid spawn rate at `100 * 2 ** (game_level - 1)` increments in score (100, 200, 400, 800 ...) at `game_level` (1, 2, 3, 4 ...)
     - [x] Add strong asteroids at level 3
+    - [x] Add new backgrounds for different levels
-- [ ] Implement multiple lives and respawning
+- [x] Implement multiple lives and invincibility
+    - [x] Add strobing on invincibility
-- [ ] Add an explosion effect for the asteroids
+- [x] Add an explosion particle effect for the asteroids
 - [ ] Add acceleration to the player movement
 - [x] Make the objects wrap around the screen instead of disappearing
 - [x] Add a background image